 6.4.X.1 Description of technique

-Tone Reservation exploits the channel nulls to carry TR tones, potentially taking into account channel conditions and characteristics.
+Technique D-3 supports tone reservation that decreases PAPR, potentially taking into account channel conditions and characteristics.
+Tone reservation (TR) exploits the channel nulls to carry TR tones, potentially taking into account channel conditions and characteristics.
 The UE must be notified of the sub-carriers carrying the TR signal for rate matching purposes.

-Technique D-3 supports tone reservation that decreases PAPR, potentially taking into account channel conditions and characteristicsR6.4.X.2 Analysis of performance and impacts
+6.4.X.2 Analysis of performance and impacts

 [Editor Note: Analysis/Observation of performance evaluations to be discussed in AI 9.7.1]